If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 The halls (er… sidewalks?) are always decked in Public Square for Christmas.
 With a giant tree, an ice skating rink, and thousands of lights to enjoy, this is a must-visit spot starting the Saturday after Thanksgiving (the official lighting ceremony is called WinterLand).

-Take a stroll through lighted tunnels, and check out a light/animation show that involves Terminal Tower three times per hour (from 4-10 p.m.) every night of the week through early January.
+Take a stroll through lighted tunnels, and check out a light/animation show that involves Terminal Tower twice per hour (from 4-10 p.m.) every night of the week through early January.

 How much: All the decorations in and around Public Square are always free to enjoy!